ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 {: #catalog}
 {: ui}

-Deploy from the catalog by specifying the following parameters:
+Provision from the catalog by specifying the following parameters:

+- Service Details:
-- **Service name** - The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
+   - Service name - The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
+   - Resource group - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup), specify the resource group in this field.
+Otherwise, you can leave it at default.
+For more information, see [Managing resource groups](/docs/account?topic=account-rgs).
-- **Location** - The deployment's public cloud region or Satellite location.
+   - Location - The deployment's public cloud region or Satellite location.
-- **Database Version** [Set only at deployment]{: tag-red} - The deployment version of your database.
-To ensure optimal performance, run the preferred version.
-The latest minor version is used automatically.
-For more information, see [Database Versioning Policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
+- Hosting type:
+    - Isolated - Secure single-tenant offering for complex, highly-performant enterprise workloads.
+    - Shared - Flexible multi-tenant offering for dynamic, fine-tuned, and decouple capacity selections.
-- **Resource allocation** - Specify initial RAM, disk, and cores for your databases.
+- Resource allocation - Specify initial RAM, disk, and cores for your databases.
 The minimum sizes of memory and disk are selected by default.
 With dedicated cores, your resource group is given a single-tenant host with a minimum reserve of CPU shares.
 Your deployments are then allocated the number of cores you specify. *Once provisioned, disk cannot be scaled down.*
+- Service Configuration
-- **Endpoints** [Set only at deployment]{: tag-red} - Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment. *A MongoDB deployment cannot have both public and private endpoints simultaneously*.
+    - Database Version [Set only at deployment]{: tag-red} - This is the deployment version of your database.
+We recommend running the preferred version to ensure optimal performance.
+For more information, see [Version policy](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
-- **The resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup), specify the resource group in this field.
-Otherwise, you can leave it at default.
-For more information, see [Managing resource groups](/docs/account?topic=account-rgs).
+    - Database Edition [Set only at deployment]{: tag-red} - Select either "Standard" or "Enterprise".
+For more information, see [Plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans){L external}.
-- **Encryption** - If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
+    - Encryption [Set only at deployment]{: tag-red} - If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
+    - Endpoints - Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment. *A MongoDB deployment cannot have both public and private endpoints simultaneously*.

 After you select the appropriate settings, click **Create** to start the provisioning process.